Mission Statement of the School

 Physical Education (P.E.)

-2. The school will decide about the number of Core PE lessons a student attends within their curriculum and this may change depending on the year group.
-Where a student would benefit from additional English and Maths support, the school will amend their PE curriculum for a period of time to ensure progress in these Core areas of study.
+b) The school will decide about the number of Core PE lessons a student attends within their curriculum and this may change depending on the year group.
+Where a student would benefit from additional English and Maths support, the school may amend their PE curriculum for a period of time to ensure progress in these Core areas of study.

 Extra-Curricular Activities